Capture Traffic from iOS Device Configure Fiddler

-Scroll to the bottom and pick out guide within the Configure Proxy option.
+Scroll to the bottom and pick out a guide within the Configure Proxy option.

 Type your Fiddler device IP address within the Server subject.

-With the contemporary setup, you need to be capable of seize non-at ease HTTP visitors.
+With the contemporary setup, you need to be capable of seizing non-at ease HTTP visitors.
 However, if you try to open any HTTPS internet site,

-You’ll get the This web site’s protection certificates is not relied on!
+You’ll get the This website’s protection certificates is not relied on!
 Blunders.
-To repair this, continue with the stairs that observe below.
+To repair this, continue with the stairs observe below.

 Open a browser on the iOS device and type the Fiddler echo provider cope with: 192.168.1.70:8866

-On your iOS device, open widespread and installation the certificate through the Profile Downloaded.
+On your iOS device, open widespread and install the certificate through the Profile Downloaded.